avrincon/predicting-heart-attacks/inst/app/www/about.md

 ## Heart Attack Risk Prediction Model

-This application uses a lasso logistic regression model to predict the risk of heart attack based on patient data.
+This application uses a logistic regression model to predict the risk of heart attack based on patient data.

 You can find the code for the model and application on [GitHub](https://github.com/avrincon/predicting-heart-attacks).